 This information is then shared with the firm's bankers and other creditors.
-Frequently, it can be demonstrated that the firm's debts exceed its liquidating value, and it can also be shown that legal fees and other costs associated with a formal liquidation under federal bankruptcy procedures would materially lower the net proceeds available to creditors.
-Further, it generally takes at least a year, and often several years, to resolve matters in a formal proceeding, so the present value of the eventual proceeds will be lower still.
-This information, when presented in a credible manner, often convinces creditors that they would be better off accepting something less than the full amount of their claims rather than holding out for the full face amount.
+Frequently, it can be demonstrated that the firm's debts exceed its liquidating value, and the legal fees and other costs associated with a formal liquidation under federal bankruptcy procedures will materially lower the net proceeds available to creditors.
+Furthermore, it generally takes at least a year (and often several years) to resolve matters in a formal proceeding, so the present value of the eventual proceeds will be lower still.
+This information, when presented in a credible manner, often convinces creditors they would be better off accepting something less than the full amount of their claims rather than holding out for the full face amount.
 If management and the major creditors agree that the problems can probably be resolved, then a more formal plan is drafted and presented to all the creditors, along with the reasons creditors should be willing to compromise on their claims.